See also: How to manage spaces

 Constraints and bindings affect application deployment and machine provisioning as well as the subnets a machine can talk to.

-Endpoint bindings can be changed after deployment using the
+Endpoint bindings can be specified during deployment with

 juju bind command.